“What is time?”

 Àpeiron is an orbital tour around the power of this question, an intriguing path in which reality and imagination follow the wonder, in a progression of abstractions and visual speculations.

-Humankind has always questioned itself about the enigma of Time, but no investigation whatsoever has been able to give a thorough answer, not the highest peaks of philosophical reasoning (“Time is a moving image of eternity” Plato), nor the modern scientific theories (“Reality is merely an illusion, albeit a very persistent one” A. Einstein).
+The nature of Àpeiron is enclosed in this quote by Italo Calvino.
+The gravitational field of the film is visual experimentation inspired by the question about the enigma of Time; indeed, no investigation whatsoever has been able to give a thorough answer, not the highest peaks of philosophical reasoning, nor the modern scientific theories.
 Against this backdrop, Àpeiron is set up as a quest whose abstractions and new points of view develop into an astonishing, enchanting texture.

 “Àpeiron will be inside various scenarios relating to microworld and cosmos, fractals and chaos.
 Something that looks something else.
 An attempt to destabilize the spatial perspective, and consequently the perception of time.”